Business & Organizational Studies (BUSOR-UH)

 Typically offered January term

-The main objective of this course is to enrich students' understanding of variations in the institutional, and resource contexts of nations and the impact of these variations on national economic growth, globalization and the strategic management of multinational firms.
+Global Business Strategy: The main objective of this course is to enrich students’ understanding of variations in the institutional, and resource contexts of nations and the impact of these variations on national economic growth, globalization and the strategic management of multinational firms.
 After taking this course, students can expect to become familiar with these basic areas: (1) underlying theories of international business, (2) environmental factors affecting international activities, (3) the management of business functional operations in an international context, and (4) analyzing international situations and developing international growth strategies.
 These goals will be accomplished through lectures, readings, case analysis, an international trip, and a group project.
-The course will also include a visit to a country in Africa, during which students will be able to observe directly how the institutions and resources there impact how business is done there compared to in other countries.
-While in Africa, students will have an opportunity to explore the host country and participate in presentations and discussions with local experts.
-They will also conduct market research to help them formulate a market entry strategy for their project report.
-Note: Pending feasible international travel conditions, this course will include a seminar in Kenya.
+The course will also include a visit to Cairo, Egypt, during which students will be able to observe directly how the institutions and resources there impact how business is done there compared to in other countries.
+While in Egypt, students will have an opportunity to explore the host country and participate in presentations and discussions with local experts.
+They will also conduct market research to help them formulate a strategy for their project report.
+This course includes a regional academic seminar to Egypt.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded